cloudfoundry/stratos/docs/development.md

 ```

 #### Run
-To run the frontend with bits as if it were production execute...
+To run the frontend with bits as if it were production (uses minified resources) execute ...
 ```
 $ gulp run
 ```
-This will include minified resources.

-To run the frontend in development mode, which includes non-minified
+To run the frontend in development mode (uses non-minified resources and serves via browsersync) execute ...
-resources and browsersync enabled execute...
 ```
 $ gulp dev
 ```

+In both cases the console should be available via https://localhost:3100

 ### Linting
 We use eslint to executing linting.
 To run these execute...